jeromegamo/dev.ezhtellar.ai/README.md

 - Add Parallel States
 - Add Events
 - Add Behavior Tree
-- Be able to seemlesly combine HFSM and Behavior Tree
+- Be able to seamlessly combine HFSM and Behavior Tree
 - and many more AI systems!

 # How to use